andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

 ```

-Dont try to install Ansible in the system, it will not work.
+Don't try to install Ansible in the systemwide, it will not work.
 Follow the Kubespray documentation to install ansible in a Python Virtual Environment.

 ```bash
 andreasm@linuxmgmt01:~/terraform/proxmox$ VENVDIR=kubespray-venv